Jon Lindsay (politician)

+Life and career

+Jon Stephen Lindsay was born on December 4, 1935.

 He was succeeded in 2007 by fellow Republican Dan Patrick, who would later be elected as Lieutenant Governor of Texas.

-Considered a Moderate Republican, Lindsay was from 1975 to 1995 the county judge of Harris County.
+Considered a moderate Republican, Lindsay was from 1975 to 1995 the county judge of Harris County.
 He defeated incumbent judge, Bill Elliott in 1974.
 He did not seek reelection in 1994 and was succeeded as county judge by fellow Republican Robert Eckels.

+Lindsay died on January 7, 2026, at the age of 90.